dotnet/linker/docs/design/feature-attribute-semantics.md

 Properties and events declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.

-Lambdas and local functions inside of a method in a _feature available_ scope are also in a _feature available_ scope.
+Lambdas and local functions with a _feature requirement_ are also in a _feature available_ scope.

 Note that the _feature available_ scope for a type does not extend to nested types.